datakind/promptflow_devops_example/README.md

 6. Select the conda environment `promptflow-serve`
 7. Re-open `flow.dag.yaml`, select 'visual editor' at the top to see the lovely user interface
 8. To run the flows click the play icon at the top of the promptflow user interface

+You will also need to configure LLM keys.
+The demo assumes Azure OpenAI, but scripts can also support OpenAI direct.
+To configure your LLM environment ...

+1. Copy `.env.example` to `.env`
+2. Set keys appropriately